#StandWithUkraine - Stop the Russian invasion

 Design Choropleth Colors & Intervals

-In this section, we’ll focus on two important decisions you’ll need to make when designing choropleth maps: choosing the type of color palette (sequential, divergent, or qualitative) and the intervals to group together similar-colored data points.
+In this section, we’ll focus on two important decisions that ColorBrewer can assist you with when designing choropleth maps: choosing the type of color palette (sequential, divergent, or qualitative) and the intervals to group together similar-colored data points.

-When you open ColorBrewer, the top row asks you to select the number of data classes in your choropleth map, which means the number of intervals or steps in your color range.
-This design tool can recommend distinct colors for up to twelve data classes, depending on the type of scheme you select.
+When you open ColorBrewer, the top row asks you to select the number of data classes (also known as intervals or steps) in the color range of your choropleth map.
+ColorBrewer can recommend distinct colors for up to twelve data classes, depending on the type of scheme you select.
 But for now, use the default setting of 3, and we’ll return to this topic later when we discuss intervals in more detail further below.

 Choose Choropleth Palettes to Match Your Data